gemrb/gemrb.github.io/Manpage.md

     Bitfield with reserved bits for disabling the mouse.
 Show mouse+tooltips = 0 (default) Hide mouse = 1 Hide tooltips = 2 Hide
     mouse+tooltips = 3

+  - **EdgeScrollOffset**=INT
+    An offset in pixels that is used to determine when to trigger area scrolling when the cursor is close to the window edge.
+The default is 5.

   - **TouchInput**=(0-1)
     Override setting for when autodetection does not have satisfactory results.